douglasrizzo/douglasrizzo.github.io/_posts/2024-02-19-llm-qa-obsidian-rag.md

 **Question: Given me the equation for the action value function update.**

 Answer: The equation for the action-value function update is given by:

 $$q_{\pi}(s,a) = R(s,a) + \<dummy32001>{ \gamma V_\pi (s') | s' \in S'} $$

-where $R(s,a)$ is the reward received when taking action a in state s and $\gamma$ is the discount factor.
+where $$R(s,a)$$ is the reward received when taking action a in state s and $$\gamma$$ is the discount factor.

 **Question: What is the overall architecture of the Deep Q-Networks?**

 Answer: The overall architecture of a Deep Q-Network (DQN) consists of an input layer, multiple hidden layers with nonlinear activation functions, and an output layer.
 It uses experience replay to store past experiences for training purposes, and employs target networks to stabilize the learning process. over and out

 **Question: What is the difference between causal language modelling and masked language modelling?**

 Answer: Causal language modeling refers to a method where the model predicts the next token in a sequence based on the previous tokens.
 In contrast, masked language modeling involves randomly masking some tokens during training time and then trains the model to reconstruct the original text by predicting the masked tokens.

 **Question: What is zero-shot learning?**

 Answer: Zero-shot learning refers to a model's ability to perform new tasks without being explicitly trained on those specific tasks or examples.
 In the context of large language models, it means that an AI can execute new tasks without needing any explicit training data for those tasks.

 **Question: Explain to me the concept of bucketing in RNNs.**

 Answer: Bucketing in RNNs refers to grouping or organizing input sequences into fixed-sized groups, called "buckets", before processing them with an RNN model.
 This technique helps improve training efficiency and reduce padding by ensuring that each bucket contains a sufficient amount of randomness and variability while preventing it from being too large so as not to introduce excessive padding.

 **Question: What is a named entity in the concept of NLP?**

 Answer: In the context of Natural Language Processing (NLP), a named entity refers to a real-world object that can be denoted with a proper name.
 Examples are a person, location, organization, product.
 It can be abstract or have a physical existence.

 In some answers, the model has actually followed the instructions from the new prompt, but we need a much more powerful LLM, or the employment of techniques such as few-shot learning, to get better instruction-following results.